 Created the in-engine cutscenes.

-Toulouse & Le Petit Méridional was a school project at first.
-It was showcased as a prototype to professionals from the game industry including Yoan Fanise, Creative Director at DigixArt, Jean-David Jacquemin, Game Designer at Ubisoft Montpellier and Christophe Remy, Level Designer at Ubisoft Montpellier.
-The game was praised for achieving originality and fun whithin tight constraints.
+At first, Toulouse & Le Petit Méridional was a school project.
+It was showcased as a prototype to game developpers and got praised for achieving originality and fun whithin tight constraints.

-It was important to let the player uncover those wonders by himself, they must be discovered.
-As a result, I turned what was at my disposal (sound, art, animation) into clues to lead him towards true discovery.
-A good example of this is the printing factory in Level 2.
+It was important to let the player uncover the newspaper's wonders by himself.
+So I used what I had (sound, art, animation, two distinct movement systems) to give her a feeling of true, self-driven discovery.
+A good example would be the printing factory in Level 2: